Meet Our GREAT Teams

 However, our role goes much further than just simply bookkeeping.
 We are responsible for managing the organisation’s cash flows and ensuring there is enough funds available for day-to-day payments.
 We also work closely with Loreburn’s management team in setting and monitoring budgets to ensure value for money.
 Our work contributes to the management and improvement of Loreburn’s operations.

 We also prepare the management accounting information to assist the executive team & management committee in making strategic decisions.

 Our role is also to support the rest of the organisation by leading the way on procurement.
 Our aim is to ensure that our procurement is value for money for our customers and that our supply chain add value to our customers as well as the communities they serve.

 We’re proud to serve Loreburn & our community in the way of creating great places to live.

-The team manages the building contract throughout the construction phase, making sure the schedule is on track for completion and ensuring our houses are built to the highest possible standard.
-Once the development is near completion we work with the Customer Engagement Team and the Housing & Community Engagement Team for allocation of the new homes.
+The Development team manages building contracts throughout the construction phase, making sure the programme is on track for completion and ensuring our houses are built to the highest possible standard.
+Once a development is near to completion we work with the Housing & Customer Engagement Teams for allocation of the new homes.
 Once the homes have been allocated and the construction phase is completed, we can then arrange site visits to handover the new homes to their new occupiers.
 On the handover day we walk round the new property with the customers and provide information that they require to use heating, water and electrical systems etc. We also provide a handbook to all new customers to explain the features and appliances of the new property and any information they may need in relation to defect repairs and permission for alterations and improvements.
 After handover the team also deal with any repair issues that might arise during the first year, passing repairs to the build contractor to rectify, timeously.

-Our aim is to build all our houses to Passive standard and also design them as Dementia friendly to meet the demands of an ageing population across Dumfries & Galloway.
+Our aim is to build Passive Haus certified homes and also design homes to be Dementia friendly, helping to reduce fuel poverty and meet the demands of an ageing population across Dumfries & Galloway.